misikirmehari/BlueJQS/README.txt

  Licenses for any BlueJQS dependencies can be found in release-X.X.X/license and in BlueJQS.zip - in BlueJQS/license/
- Current dependency licenses: CheckStyle, PMD.
+ Current dependency licenses: Checkstyle, PMD.

  BlueJQS uses the GNU public license as follows: